microsoft/BotBuilder-Samples/samples/javascript_nodejs/49.qnamaker-all-features/README.md

 ## Concepts introduced in this sample
 The [QnA Maker Service][19] enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
 In this sample, we demonstrate
--.how to use the Active Learning to generate suggestions for knowledge base.
+- how to use the Active Learning to generate suggestions for knowledge base.
--.how to use the Multiturn experience for the knowledge base .
+- how to use the Multiturn experience for the knowledge base .

 # Prerequisites
-`- Follow instructions` [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) to create a QnA Maker service.
+- Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) to create a QnA Maker service.
 - Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/multiturn-conversation) to create multiturn experience.
 - Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base) to import and publish your newly created QnA Maker service.
 - Update [.env](.env) with your kbid (KnowledgeBase Id), endpointKey and endpointHost.
 You may also change the default answer by updating `DefaultAnswer` (optional) field.
 QnA knowledge base setup and application configuration steps can be found [here](https://aka.ms/qna-instructions).